Tech Gadget Product Image Prompts: 10 Templates (2026)

 Q: Can AI render real brand products?

-Q: UI on screen comes out wrong?
+Q: Why does the UI on screen still come out wrong?

 Tags: #Product photography #Commercial #Image generation